 By freezing your sloes, the method for making Sloe Gin has now become super simple.
 Simple take your frozen fruit and roughly half fill a bottle or jar that has a well fitting lid.
 (Here we are using empty spirit bottles).
-Top up with gin, and leave to infuse in a cool, dark place for 3 months, giving it a shake when you remember.
-After 3 months, strain and sweeten to taste.
+Top up with gin, and leave to infuse in a cool, dark place for at least 3 months, giving it a shake when you remember.
+(I’ve left the fruit in for far longer with no ill effects).
+After it has infused, strain and sweeten to taste.
 You can see how the skins have split during the freezing and defrosting process in the picture above.

 Sloe Gin continues to mature over time, and each year’s batch will have a slightly different flavour and sweetness depending on the conditions of that year.
 This one from last year has now mellowed into a very smooth port like liqueur with a really dark colour, and delicious taste.